ENSpunks/LLC/Introduction.md

 TOKENIZATION LLC will let anyone "mint", own, and manage a real world legal entity integrated into ENS.

 Law is expensive and difficult to scale.
-At a high level the way the ENS Foundation "wraps" the DAO, TOKENIZATION LLC will scale Delaware LLC legal wrappers to individual users, inidividual wallets, individual assets and even individual transactions.
+At a high level the way the ENS Foundation "wraps" the DAO, TOKENIZATION LLC will scale Delaware LLC legal wrappers to individual users, individual wallets, individual assets and even individual transactions.

 The following table illustrates the composable legal mapping for the proposed protected series under TOKENIZATION LLC legally bound to tokenizationllc.eth subdomains: